 The Huntington Park Police Department has Zero-Tolerance for Sexual Abuse

 Sexual assault is NOT TOLERATED at any facility operated by the Huntington Park Police Department (HPPD).
-It is the policy of the HPPD that sexual abuse by an employee, vendor, contracted agency, volunteer, inmate or other non-Department member with a business association with the Department, is prohibited.
-No individual, no matter his or her title or position has the authority to commit or allow sexual abuse.
+It is the policy of the HPPD that sexual abuse by an employee, vendor, contracted agency, volunteer, inmate, or other non-Department members with a business association with the Department is prohibited.
+No individual, no matter his or her title or position, has the authority to commit or allow sexual abuse.

 REPORTING A SEXUAL ASSAULT

 If you were the victim of a sexual assault while in the custody of the Huntington Park Police Department or if you know of an incident of sexual assault or abuse of a person in custody, you may report it to the Huntington Park Police Department by using the following link:

 If you wish to remain anonymous you can call the Huntington Park Police Department at (323)584-6254.
 Please include the following in your report:

 - Time and date of the sexual abuse

 Or you may respond to the main station at 6542 Miles Avenue, Huntington Park, CA 90255